 Community Safety Partnerships have overall statutory responsibility for undertaking a Domestic Homicide Review.

-Why was the DHR written by an Independent Chair and not the Chair of the CSP?
+Why is the DHR written by an Independent Chair and not the Chair of the CSP?

-What is the timescale for completing a Domestic Homicide Overview?
+What is the timescale for completing a Domestic Homicide Overview report?

 The Overview Report should be completed within a further six months of the date of the decision to proceed with a DHR, unless an alternative timescale is formally agreed with the relevant CSP.
 Sometimes the complexity of a case does not become apparent until the review is in progress.

-What will change as a result of this DHR?
+What will change as a result of a DHR?

-The Overview Report contains recommendations for future action (Appendix A).
-These recommendations are translated into a SMART Multi Agency Action Plan (Appendix B).
-This Action Plan has been agreed at senior level by each of the participating agencies.
-The Action Plan sets who will do what, by when and what intended outcome.
+The Overview Report may contain recommendations for future action.
+These recommendations are translated into a SMART (specific, measurable, achievable, realistic and timely) Multi Agency Action Plan.
+The Action Plan is agreed at senior level by each of the participating agencies.
+The Action Plan sets who will do what, by when and states what intended outcome will be.
 The Action Plan should set out how improvements in practice and systems will be monitored and reviewed.